 Taiwan's oldest city with 300+ years of temples, Dutch forts, and food culture

-What is the best time of year to visit attractions in Taiwan?
+When is the best season to visit attractions in Taiwan?

 October-November and March-May offer ideal weather; October has clear skies, comfortable temperatures, and beautiful mountain scenery